-A Director, Producer, and Writer, Ziad’s work has earned over forty awards and honors.
-Most recently he won his second prestigious Golden Palm Award from The Beverly Hills Film Festival for his feature film Irrefutable Proof, which had its world premiere at the iconic Chinese Theatre in Hollywood.
-It's the first time in the BHFF's 16-year history that the Golden Palm, their highest award achievable for filmmaking, has been awarded twice to a single filmmaker.
-He shared The Abu Dhabi Film Festival's Black Pearl Award for Best Producer with acclaimed Tunisian filmmaker Ridha Behi for Always Brando, which had its world premiere at The Toronto International Film Festival.
-Always Brando also received the Jury prize at The Algerian Film Festival and the Best Picture Award at The Alexandria Film Festival.
-Ziad's Academy Award qualifying documentary The Letter: An American Town and the Somali Invasion has won numerous awards and accolades and was chosen Critics Pick from New York Magazine.
-Woman earned Ziad a Golden Palm Award from The Beverly Hills Film Festival, ¡Henry O! took Best Documentary from The Beverly Hills Film Festival, The Best of Fest Award from The Breckenridge Film Festival, The Accolades Award for Excellence in Film, and his critically acclaimed feature film Shadow Glories was heralded as “Powerful and distinctive.
+Ziad’s body of work as a director, producer and writer has earned over forty awards and honors.
+Most recently he produced acclaimed Tunisian filmmaker Ridha Behi's The Flower of Aleppo starring Hend Sabry and executive produced Dreams I Never Had starring Malcolm McDowell.
+The Flower Of Aleppo was honored as Tunisia’s entry into both the 2017 Academy Awards and Golden Globe Awards, and it was chosen as the opening night event at the prestigious Carthage Film Festival.
+Irrefutable Proof, the dramatic thriller Ziad directed as well as produced, swept the Beverly Hills Film Festival earning three of the fest's highest awards: The Golden Palm, Best Actress, and Best Cinematography.
+He shared the Abu Dhabi Film Festival's Black Pearl Award for Best Producer with Ridha Behi for Always Brando, which had its world premiere at the Toronto International Film Festival.
+Always Brando also received the Best Picture Award from the Alexandria Film Festival and the Jury Prize from the Algerian Film Festival.
+Ziad's Academy Award qualifying documentary The Letter: An American Town and the Somali Invasion has won numerous awards and accolades and was heralded as Critics Pick by New York Magazine.
+Woman, a documentary he directed on location in Syria, once again earned Ziad the Beverly Hills Film Festival's highest honor, The Golden Palm Award. ¡Henry O! also garnered Best Documentary honors at the Beverly Hills Film Fest as well as the Best of Fest Award from the Breckenridge Film Festival and the Accolades Award for Excellence in Film.
+His critically acclaimed debut feature film Shadow Glories was heralded as “Powerful and distinctive.
 A mature, accomplished work... strong, stylish and uncompromising” by Kevin Thomas, film critic for The Los Angeles Times.
-Ziad's latest feature Irrefutable Proof will be released in 2016.
+And Ziad is kicking off 2018 with the release of Sushi Tushi, his animated and live-action football comedy.

-Ziad is currently developing his feature film epic Asmahan based on the true story of an emerald-eyed beauty, a diva, and a revolutionary, she was a seductive star of the first magnitude in early 20th century Egypt and a spy for the Allies during World War II.
+Currently Ziad is developing his feature film epic Asmahan based on the true story of Asmahan Al-Atrash, an emerald-eyed beauty, a diva and revolutionary, she was a seductive star of the first magnitude in early 20th century Egypt and a spy for the Allies during World War II.
 Her daring and heroic life was mysteriously cut short at the age of twenty-six when her body was found in the Nile.
 Some said accident, some said murder, all said her legend was born.

-Professor Ziad teaches advanced and graduate classes in filmmaking at Lesky University and Emerson College.
-He earned an MFA in directing from California State University, Fullerton, an MA in writing and criticism from California State University, Los Angeles, and a BA in theatre from the University of Massachusetts, Boston.
+Professor Ziad teaches advanced and graduate classes in filmmaking and photography at Lesley University and the directing courses at Emerson College.
+He earned an MFA in directing and an MA in writing and criticism from California State University and a BA in theatre from the University of Massachusetts, Boston.

 Marc made his mark on the indie film scene as the proverbial "triple-threat", screenwriting, producing, and starring in HMF's critically acclaimed and award-winning feature film Shadow Glories.
 He's collaborated with Ziad since HMF's inception and co-produced the documentaries Woman and The Letter, associate produced ¡Henry O!, Bleacher Boys, and Playbyplaymen, and story designed Woman, The Letter, ¡Henry O!, Bleacher Boys, and Playbyplaymen.

-Marc's written the original screenplays Working Class Heroes, Tangled Up In Blu, Ballistic, Neverland, the television pilot Doctors In Lala Land, and co-written the screenplays Asmahan and Hangman.
+Marc's written the original screenplays Shadow Glories, Working Class Heroes, Tangled Up In Blu, Ballistic, Neverland, the television pilot Doctors In Lala Land, and co-written the screenplays Asmahan and Hangman.
 Asmahan, written with Ziad Hamzeh, received semi-finalist honors in the Shasha Grant $100,000 Screenplay Competition, one of only five screenplays chosen from over 1000-submissions worldwide to receive that distinction.
 Shadow Glories garnered semi-finalist honors by The Academy of Motion Picture Arts and Sciences Nicholl Fellowships.
 Working Class Heroes earned quarter-finalist kudos from The Page International Screenwriting Awards.
-Marc's been a contributing writer to TBS Network's Feed Your Mind, script analyst for The USA Cable Network’s feature film division, and he taught screenwriting at The Maine International Film and Television Workshops and Grub Street in Boston.
+Marc's been a contributing writer to TBS Network's Feed Your Mind, script analyst for the USA Network’s feature film division, and he taught screenwriting at the Maine Media Workshops and College (formerly the Maine International Film and Television Workshops) and Grub Street in Boston.

 Nina co-created The Open Fist Theatre Company in Los Angeles.
 Her contributions assisted the award-winning repertory company in becoming the highly respected theatrical oasis that it remains to this day.
 The Open Fist’s philosophy required that its artists continually improve their craft, unconditionally support each other’s work, and relentlessly challenge the audience with thought-provoking material.